joysmith/HTML-CSS-Tutorial-and-Projects-Course-Flexbox-Grid---jhon-smigal/10-default-starter/README.md

 ### 394. Happy Hues<a id="394"></a>

 - Go to [happyheus](https://www.happyhues.co/) for smaller project this site give information on where to use which color
-- when I'm working on project where I Don't need shades
+- when I'm working on project where I Don't need lots of shades

 <br>